When it's all on the line.

 - A Collin County jury returned a verdict in favor of Chase’s client against a Colorado engineering firm in a $12 million dollar contract dispute, including an award of $430,000 in attorney’s fees to his client.

 - Chase reached a favorable settlement on behalf of a plaintiff group in a multi-million dollar real estate fraud case involving the purchase and construction of an oil terminal.

 - A Dallas County Probate Court dismissed all claims against Chase’s client after he successfully argued to the judge that the breach of contract claims brought against the estate were actually disguised as an oral will.

 - A Collin County District Judge granted summary judgment and a dismissal of claims with $2.75 million in alleged damages in favor of Chase’s technology services client.

-- Chase successfully convinced a Fort Worth trial court to reverse an $800,000 judgment and permanent injunction against his client.
+- Chase successfully convinced a Tarrant County trial court to reverse an $800,000 judgment and permanent injunction against his client.

 - Chase successfully won a bench trial in Dallas County involving the validity of a handwritten agreement to partition real estate.
 The judgment was upheld by the Texas Supreme Court.

 - In Grayson County, Chase obtained a judgment in excess of $300,000 in favor of his client in a construction dispute through the use of the “death penalty” sanction for discovery abuse.

 - In a Fair Labor Standards Act case brought in the Eastern District of Texas, Chase defended a large technology company, and defended their use of independent contractors over employees.

 - Chase obtained a dismissal and a mandatory award of attorney’s fees in favor of his client by using a Rule 91a Motion to Dismiss in a fiduciary duty case.